actions-marketplace-validations/EPFL-ENAC_poll_cd_status/README.md

 # Polling for status with a timeout

-This action makes a GET request to a given URL until the status is `complete` or `failed` Used after launching an action that executes asynchronously and polling for that action's status Initially created for checking if a kubernetes deployment is complete
+This action makes a GET request to a given URL until the status is `finished` or `error` Used after launching an action that executes asynchronously and polling for that action's status Initially created for checking if a kubernetes deployment is complete